 Scar Scale at Week 8

-Scar rating of the wound as assessed by clinical examination at the final week 8 follow-up visit, with rating determined by the rankings of seven wound qualities on an ordinal scale from 1 (normal skin) to 10 (worst scar imaginable).
+Scar rating of the wound as assessed by clinical examination at the final week 8 follow-up visit, with rating determined by the Manchester Scar Scale.

 Time frame: Week 8